robclu/frnn/README.md

-# cuRNN
+# fastRNN

 ## Overview

-cuRNN is a Cuda Recurrent Neural Network library.
-The long term aim is to provide support for all possible RNN configurations (Deep, LSTM, Bi-Directional ...), as well as for OpenCL, eventually.
+fastRNN is a fast Recurrent Neural Network library.
+The long term aim is to provide support for all possible RNN configurations (Deep, LSTM, Bi-Directional, etc...), with a fast implementation.

-The long term goal is to provide support for both CUDA and OpenCL.
-CUDA provides support for modern C++ and is beneficial for systems which use Nvidia GPUs.
-Initially all parallel components will be implemented using CUDA.
-OpenCL is more similar to C, however, provides support for many vendors as well as for CPUs.
-OpenCL support will be implemented to take advantage of using the CPU and GPU in some places, as well as to provide support for powerful CPU only, or AMD GPU systems.
+Gpu support will be provided for CUDA and OpenCL (later, so that all gpu vendors are supported).
+The implementation will use cpu or gpu functions whereever the most speedup can be gained, and will provide full cpu support if there are no gpus present in the system.

 ## Support

 ### Software

-The currently used/supported software is:
+The currently supported/used software is:

 * C++11 (Testing with gtest)
 * CUDA 7.0